joan-kii/browser-form-project/README.md

-Ejercicio "Browser Form" de The Odin Project.
+## Overview
+This is an exercise for The Odin Project's JavaScript path recreating a browser form.